EB-5 Visa Complete Guide (2026): Investment Criteria, Timelines, and FAQs for Investors

 FAQs on the EB-5 Visa Process

 No, you must select the project yourself.
-However, your attorney can provide guidance on investment options, explain project requirements, and evaluate project risks.
+However, your attorney can provide guidance on investment options, explain project requirements, and evaluate project risks to help you make an informed decision.

-Not at all!
+No, the law does not require you to invest the entire amount at once.
+However, you must demonstrate commitment to investing the full required amount and that the capital is “at risk” in the qualifying commercial enterprise.
+The timing and structure depend on your project agreement.
 We frequently work with business owners, often E-2 Treaty Investors, who started their businesses years ago and slowly reinvested profits into their business, such that they now meet the required investment threshold necessary to apply for an EB-5.
 Since they have already met the investment requirement, these business owners seek to apply for an EB-5, rather than pursue another immigration pathway.

 Our EB-5 Visa Lawyers Can Help